greenaj/NodeNomad/README.md

 The *node_vscode* shortcut opens up Visual Studio code with Node in the path.

 From a PowerShell console, run the *nodePw.ps1* script to activate the Node using the version in the first line of *node-version.txt*.
 You can also dot source the *nodeEnv.ps1* passing in the desired version of Node to activate.

+## Making Things Flexible

+The flexibility comes with being able to setup NomadicNode in multiple directories, creating shortcuts that launch different version of Node.
+Also, using the *nodeEnv.ps1* script from PowerShell, you can activate any version of Node you wish.